esesmuedgars/IdeaKit/README.md

 The summer vacation period is here, therefore, these issues of the newsletter might also seem slightly lighter than anticipated.
 I encourage you too to take a well-deserved break, disconnect, clear your mental cache.
 To be the best you need some rest, take care of yourself!

+Secondly, I would like to share with you my celebratory mood as with the release of _Issue 4_ we meet our first mini-milestone, this is the 5<sup>th</sup> publication of the newsletter!
+Hooray for small miracles! 🎉

 Happy learning!

 ## News